 Yes!
 Milford Sound is not actually a sound but a fjord.
 It was misnamed as a sound by its European discoverer, Captain John Grono, in 1812.
 What’s the difference, you might ask.
 Well, it’s all to do with topography.

 Both sounds and fjords are formed when a valley is filled with seawater.
 However, a sound is a flooded river valley, while a fjord is a flooded glacial valley.
 The sound typically has a more gentle topography, like a riverbank, but the valleys of the fjords are cut by glaciers.
-Fjords, therefore, tend to be narrow, flanked by the steep mountainsides, just like Milford Sound.
+Fjords, therefore, tend to be narrow, and flanked by steep mountainsides, just like Milford Sound.

 Milford Sound Waterfalls

 The reason Milford Sound is at its best on a rainy day, apart from the otherworldly misty scenery, is that the rain steams down the walls of the sound in a multitude of temporary waterfalls.
 But there are a few permanent waterfalls that can be seen year-round.

 As you head out on your Milford Sound Cruise, the first waterfall you see is the Bowen Falls.
 At 162 meters in height, it is Milford’s highest waterfall.
 You can see it from the shore, but the view from the water is more dramatic.
 Bowen falls provide water and electricity for all of Milford Sound.
 Without it, there would be no cruises.

 The second of the two permanent waterfalls at Milford is the Stirling Falls, located about halfway along the fjord on the same side as the Lady Bowen Falls.
 It is also the second tallest of Milford’s falls, tumbling down 151 meters along a steep cliff face.
 Because the cliff is so steep, the boats can navigate right underneath the falls.
 So make sure you bring a rain jacket if you would like to feel the spray of the thundering glacial falls on your face.